20 Reasons to Own a Gun Safe

-Special compartment inside certain models of gun safes come ready-made for this purpose.
+Special compartment inside specific models of gun safes come ready-made for this purpose.
 Some can withstand temperatures up to 1800 degrees Fahrenheit as well.

 This means not only could you get a discount on your homeowners/gun insurance but also you have proof of what was in the home as well if you do an inventory and store it inside your gun safe.

-So, if your gun safe is fireproof you wouldn’t have to try and collect on you gun insurance and if you’ve planned in advance you have all the paperwork needed to ensure your home’s furnishings and valuables are listed and itemized as well.
+So, if your gun safe is fireproof, you wouldn’t have to try and collect on you gun insurance, and if you’ve planned you have all the paperwork needed to ensure your home’s furnishings and valuables are listed and itemized as well.

 This is a double win for you.
 I could be a triple win if the safe is waterproofed as well because the fire department is not noted for their finesse when putting out fires and they can often flood your basement.
 (Where many gun safes are installed)

 As mentioned in the above.
 Gun safes do double duty as repositories of papers like deeds, birth certificates as well as collectibles and jewelry.
 Today’s gun safes may also have separate burglar alarm systems that can call out automatically should someone try tamper with it.